Automations

 Section titled “Interval schedule”Set a number of hours (1–168).
 The automation runs repeatedly at that interval.

-Section titled “Model and reasoning overrides”Expand Model and effort in the create/edit modal to override the default AI settings for a specific automation:
+Section titled “Agent, model, and reasoning”Expand Agent, model and effort in the create/edit modal to control how the automation runs:

-- Model — Choose a different AI model than the workspace default.
+- Model — Optional.
+Choose a different AI model than the workspace default.

-These are optional — automations use your workspace defaults when not overridden.
+Model and reasoning are optional — automations inherit the workspace defaults when not overridden.

 Running an automation manually